List of captive orcas: Morgan

-Morgan was rescued from the Wadden Sea on June 23, 2010.
+Morgan was rescued from the Wadden Sea on 23 June 2010.
 The estimated 1.5 year-old orca was alone, malnourished and underweight.
 She was transferred to Dolfinarium Harderwijk where she was taken care of for several months.
-After it became clear she couldn't been released into the wild, the Dolfinarium searched for another facility to take care of her, because their basins were too small.
-Morgan moved to Loro Parque on November 29, 2011.
+After it became clear she couldn't be released into the wild, the Dolfinarium searched for another facility to take care of her, because their basins were too small.
+Morgan moved to Loro Parque on 29 November 2011 where she met five other killer whales Tekoa, Keto, Kohana, Skyla and Adán.
+Upon her arrival, Morgan was first introduced to Adán, a year old male killer whale at the park, and to a young female killer whale named Skyla.
+Since her arrival, Morgan has gotten along very well with Adán and the two remain closely bonded to each other.
+Morgan was later introduced to the rest of the pod; Kohana, the matriarch of the Loro Parque pod, Keto and Tekoa.

 In 2012, Loro Parque announced there was a good possibility that Morgan is partially deaf.
 In December 2017, Loro Parque announced Morgan was pregnant with her first calf.
+She gave birth to the calf, named Ula, on 22 September 2018.
+Ula died on 10 August 2021.